PawseySC/containers-openfoam-workshop/_episodes/06_advancedScriptsForPostProcessingWithOverlayFS.md

 > ## Sections and scripts for this episode
 >
-> - In the following sections, there are instructions for submitting these job scripts for execution in the supercomputer one by one:
+> - In the following sections, there are instructions for submitting these workflow scripts for execution in the supercomputer one by one:
 >    - `A.extractAndAdaptTutorial.sh` **(already pre-executed)** is for copying an adapting a case to solve
 >    - `B.decomposeFoam.sh` is decomposing the case to solve
 >    - `C.setupOverlayFoam.sh` is for creating the OverlayFS files to store the result
 >    - `D.runFoam.sh` is for executing the solver (and writing results to the interior of the overlay files)
+>    - `E.reconstructFromOverlay.sh` is for reconstructing several times in batches
->    - `E.reconstructFromOverlay.sh` is for reconstructing a result time initially inside the overlay files
+>    - `F.extractFromOverlayIntoBak.sh` is for extracting a batch of times from the overlay files (no reconstruction)
+>    - `G.reconstructFromBak.sh` is for reconstructing existing results in the `bak.processorN` directories
 >
 >    <p>&nbsp;</p>
 >
->    - `caseSettingsFoam.sh` is a script that defines the settings for using OpenFOAM within all the other scripts (it is being sourced from all the A,B,C,..G scripts)
+>    - `caseSettingsFoam.sh` is a script that defines the settings for using OpenFOAM within all the workflow scripts (it is being sourced from all the A,B,C,..G scripts)
 >    - `imageSettingsSingularity.sh` is a script that defines the settings for using Singularity within all the other scripts (it is being sourced from all the workflow scripts)
 >
+>    <p>&nbsp;</p>
+>
+>    - `../auxiliaryScripts/ofContainersOverlayFunctions.sh` is the script that contains the definition of the bash functions utilised in the workflow scripts (This script is sourced from all the workflow scripts)
+>
 {: .prereq}

 <p>&nbsp;</p>

 > ## So how will this episode flow?
-> - The script of section "A" has already been pre-executed.
+> - The script of section "A. has already been pre-executed.
-> - We'll start our explanation at section "B.Decomposition"
-> - but will concentrate our efforts on section "C. Setup OverlayFS".
+> - The usage of these scripts is extremely similar to that of previous episode (we recommend to practise previous episode first)
+> - Additional explanations are dedicated to the use of the bash functions
+> - And on the reconstruction made in batches (section E.)
-> - Users will then move to section D. and proceed by themselves afterwards.
+> - Sections F. and G. are left to the user to explore by themselves
-> - At the end, we'll discuss the main instructions within the scripts and the whole process.
 >
 {: .callout}